Synthetixio/python-sdk/docs/source/guides/quickstart.md

 # Getting started

-This library provides an interface for interacting with the [Synthetix](https://synthetix.io/) protocol.
-This guide is intended to show the basics of initializing the library and calling a few functions.
+This library offers a way to interact with the [Synthetix](https://synthetix.io/) protocol using Python.
+This guide will teach you the basics: how to set up the client and use some of its functions.

 If your use case requires a more in-depth understanding of the protocol, please refer to the [Synthetix documentation](https://docs.synthetix.io/).